 Thunder Cape Bird Observatory provides a unique and remote bird-watching experience at the foot of the famed Sleeping Giant on the southern tip of the Sibley Peninsula east of Thunder Bay.

 Visitors and volunteers are welcome to make the 13 km trek to this bird migration monitoring station especially those camping at Sleeping Giant Provincial Provincial Park or staying at cottages at Silver Islet.

-The observatory is operated by the Thunder Bay Field Naturalists, the Ontario Ministry of Natural Resources and Bird Studies Canada monitoring song birds, waterfowl and raptors with habitats in the Boreal forest and beyond.
+The observatory is operated by the Thunder Bay Field Naturalists, the Ontario Ministry of Natural Resources and Forestry and Bird Studies Canada monitoring song birds, waterfowl and raptors with habitats in the Boreal forest and beyond.

 More info here.

 Over 300 species of birds have been documented and over 200 species banded at Thunder Cape.
 When weather conditions are right, the Thunder Cape is a busy migratory route for birds crossing Lake Superior.
 Loons and waterfowl fly by continuously in the spring and fall.
 Eagles and raptors soar off the Sleeping Giant heading south in the fall.
 Passerines flit through the conifers and grassy clearing near the banding station, often with with Sharp-shinned Hawks, Northern Goshawk, Merlin, and Peregrine Falcons in pursuit.
 In the fall, boreal species such as Boreal Chickadee, Black-backed and Three-toed woodpeckers, and winter finches are commonly seen.
 In September and October, large numbers of Northern Saw-whet Owls are banded, and there is always a chance of seeing a Long-eared or Barred owl.